fishjam-dev/react-native-membrane-webrtc/README.md

 const { isMicrophoneOn, toggleMicrophone } = useMicrophoneState();
 ```

 For screencasting use `useScreencast()` hook.
-A new participant will be added with type `LocalScreencasting` and you can render it just like any other participant with <VideoRendererView />:
+The local endpoint will have a new video track which you can render just like an ordinary video track with <VideoRendererView />:

 ```ts
 const { isScreencastOn, toggleScreencast } = useScreencast();
 ...
 toggleScreencast({screencastMetadata: { displayName: "Annie's desktop" }});
 ```
+Use track metadata to differentiate between video and screencast tracks.

 ### Developing
 To release a new version of the lib just run `yarn release`, follow the prompts to bump version, make tags, commits and upload to npm